Nylilsa/nylilsa.github.io/guides/touhou-beginner-score.md

 [hr_minor]

 Thank you for checking out the guide written by [a=https://twitter.com/RebotOvaFritte]RebotOva[/a] !

+[hl2]There are a few elements that are different in this version of the guide[/hl2], but the main parts of it are all in here.

 Here is a mirror to the guide: [a=https://maribelhearn.com/faq/scoring]https://maribelhearn.com/faq/scoring[/a] Here is the link to the original guide: [a=https://rebotova.blogspot.com/2022/07/touhou-beginner-scoring-guide.html]https://rebotova.blogspot.com/2022/07/touhou-beginner-scoring-guide.html[/a]